 Check-in took me around 5 minutes to wait for its final preparation and another 5 minutes for the waiting and actually checking in, which was longer than expected.
 A small queue had formed even before the counters were opened.

 One thing that caught me during check-in was the upgrade offer stuck on each check-in desk, including at the 3 Sky Priority desks (but only 2 opened by the time I checked in).
-When I asked the officer about the upgrade price from economy to business out of curiousity, he mentioned that the price of the day was €80 (US$85), a special price from the usual price of €100 (US$105).
-For this flight booking business class is still cheaper than booking economy class with paid upgrade, but US$85 seems quite reasonable given its hard product.
+When I asked the officer about the upgrade price from economy to business out of curiosity, he mentioned that the price of the day was €80 (US$85), a special price from the usual price of €100 (US$105).
+For this flight booking business class is still cheaper than booking economy class with paid upgrade, but US$85 seemed quite reasonable even given its hard product alone.
 Quite an aggressive promotion, to say the least, although he also said that economy was going to be full and business close to full, so I could not see the point of the upgrade promotion except during off-peak times.

 My boarding pass.
 Notice that there was no notice of boarding closed 20 minutes before departure even as I saw them bringing the stickers.